MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-windows.md

 ### Install the Tensorflow with DirectML package

-Install the package of TensorFlow with a DirectML backend through pip by running the following command.
+Install the package of TensorFlow with a DirectML back-end through *pip* by running the following command.

 > [!NOTE]
-> The tensorflow-directml package only supports TensorFlow 1.15.
+> The tensorflow-directml package supports only TensorFlow 1.15.

 ```
 pip install tensorflow-directml
 ```

-Once you’ve installed the tensorflow-directml package, you can verify that it runs correctly by adding two tensors.
+Once you've installed the *tensorflow-directml* package, you can verify that it runs correctly by adding two tensors.
 Copy the following lines into an interactive Python session.

 ```
 import tensorflow.compat.v1 as tf